Catafal/aura-P.A.-agent/instructions/prd.md

 # Additional requirements
 - language: python
 - Langchain
-- Start using Ollama for the LLM (also implement Groq)
+- Start using HuggingFace for the LLM (also implement Groq)
 - pydantic to validate the data
 - Use the .env file to store the API keys
+- We get our data from Airtable